neophob/wpc-emu/README.md

 ```

 Operating system:
-- APPLE OS (created by Williams, not related to the company Apple, but "Advanced Pinball Programming Logic Executive") - aka the system ROM
+- APPLE OS (created by Williams, not related to the company Apple, but "Advanced Pinball Programming Logic Executive")
 - Part of the game ROM, last 32kb of the game ROM

 ## CPU BOARD